thoughtbot/ios-on-rails/release/ios-on-rails.md

 We used [Suspenders](https://github.com/thoughtbot/suspenders), a Rails 4
 template with thoughtbot's standard defaults, to start our project.
-Starting a Rails app with Suspenders is simple, just follow the instructions in the `README`.
+Starting a Rails app with Suspenders is simple.
+Just follow the instructions in the `README`.

 While Suspenders is not required to follow along with this book, it does